Last updated on August 21st, 2023 at 12:13 pm

 By looking at the diagram you can see clearly the two independent channels and the cross-monitoring connection between the channels.
 Input devices are not monitored, but output devices are monitored.
-This is another significant reason requiring the use of two physically separate input devices to sense the guard position or whatever other safeguarding device is integrated into the system.
+This is another significant reason requiring the use of two physically separate input devices to sense the guard position.
 The only way that a failure in the input devices can be detected is if one channel changes state and one does not.

 If you want to learn more about applying the block diagramming method to your design, there is a good explanation of the method in the SISTEMA Cookbook 1, published by the IFA in Germany.
 You can download the English version from the link above, or get the document directly from the IFA web site.

 By now you probably get the idea that there are as many ways to configure a Category 3 circuit as there are applications.
 Below is a typical circuit diagram borrowed from Rockwell Allen-Bradley, showing the application of typical safety relays in a complete system that includes the emergency stop system, a gate interlock and a safety mat.
 You can meet the requirements for Category 3 architecture in other ways, so don’t feel that you must use a COTS safety relay.
 It just may be the most straightforward way in many cases.

 This is not a plug for A-B products.
 Neither Machinery Safety 101 nor I have any relationship with Rockwell Allen-Bradley.

 If you’re interested in obtaining the source document containing this diagram, you can download it directly from the Rockwell Automation web site.

 Emergency Stop Subsystem

 The emergency stop circuit uses the 440R-512R2 relay on the left side of the diagram.
 This particular system uses Category 3 architecture in the e‑stop system, which may be more than is required.
 A risk assessment and a start-stop analysis is required to determine what performance level is needed for this subsystem.
 Get more information on emergency stop.

 Gate Interlock Subsystem